symfony/symfony-docs/book/forms.rst

 they don't intend to submit.
 Fortunately, CSRF attacks can be prevented by using a CSRF token inside your forms.

-The good news is that, by default, Symfony embeds and validates CSRF tokens automatically for you.
+The good news is that, by default, Symfony2 embeds and validates CSRF tokens automatically for you.
 This means that you can take advantage of the CSRF protection without doing anything.
 In fact, every form in this chapter has taken advantage of the CSRF protection!